Credit for Lifelong Learning (CLL) is a unique program offered by Eastern for over 30 years. CLL enables adults

 I think I qualify...What is my next step?

-- Schedule an assessment interview with Joanne Melody, Credit for Lifelong Learning Coordinator at the School of Continuing Education.
+- Schedule an assessment interview with one of our advisors.
+Credit for Lifelong Learning Coordinator at the School of Continuing Education.
 Call: (860) 465-0206.

 - Your work/life experience and college record will be reviewed to determine if you qualify and whether your potential credit could be utilized within your degree program at Eastern.